nf-core/website/src/content/events/2023/hackathon-november-2023.md

 type: hackathon
 start_announcement: '2023-10-21 12:00 CEST'
 start_date: '2023-11-28'
-start_time: '10:00 CEST'
+start_time: '10:00 EST'
 end_date: '2023-11-29'
-end_time: '13:00 CEST'
+end_time: '13:00 EST'
 location_name: Boston, America
 location_latlng: [42.35138, -71.06995]
 ---

 # Welcome

-Join us in-person for the November 2023 nf-core hackathon!
+Join us in person for the November 2023 nf-core hackathon!

 This hackathon will be held in advance of the _**Nextflow Summit 2023**_ in Boston, America 🇺🇸.
 You can find out more information about the summit at <https://summit.nextflow.io>.